intake/intake/docs/source/glossary.rst

 .. glossary::

+    Argument
+        One of a set of values passed to a function or class.
+In the Intake sense, this usually is the set of key-value pairs defined in the "args" section of a source definition; unless the user overrides, these will be used for instantiating the source.

     Cache
         Local copies of remote files.
 Intake allows for download-on-first-use for data-sources, so that subsequent access is much faster, see :ref:`caching`.
 The